ARQ helps KBB and interior teams turn exported AutoKitchen room views into client-ready visuals without asking the

 native access to AutoKitchen project files, and it does not ask designers to rebuild the room somewhere else.
 It

-gives the team a controlled place to queue work, compare outputs against the source, flag possible design drift,
+gives the team a controlled place to queue work while ARQ produces the render, automatically flags possible design

 For KBB businesses, that distinction matters because presentation work is rarely a one-image exercise.
 Designers